Iamsajidkhan/rep/README.md

 2. **Auto-Discovery**: Rules are automatically loaded from YAML files
 3. **Pattern Matching**: Uses PCRE-compatible regex patterns with entropy validation
 4. **Validation**: Checks pattern requirements (min digits, uppercase, lowercase, etc.)

+### Limitations

+⚠️ **Current Tab Only**: Secret scanning only analyzes JavaScript files from the **current inspected tab**.
+To scan secrets from multiple tabs, open DevTools on each tab individually and run the scan.

 ### Adding Custom Rules